hxtree/galaxyops/platform/README.md

 # @org-platform

-At a base level a platform can just a curated list of perfered packages.
+At a base level a platform can be a curated list of perfered packages.
 In addition, platform contains packages related to laying the fundations for other services.